Carlos Vial Espantoso

 Carlos Augusto Vial Espantoso (22 February 1900 – 3 May 1995) was a Chilean lawyer, businessman, and conservative politician.

-He served as Minister of Finance under President Gabriel González Videla in 1950 and later as a Senator of the Republic for the Sixth Provincial Group (Curicó, Talca, Linares and Maule) between 1957 and 1965.
+He served as Minister of Finance under President Gabriel González Videla in 1950 and later as Senator of the Republic for the Sixth Provincial Group (Curicó, Talca, Linares and Maule) between 1957 and 1965.

 Family

 Vial was the son of Francisco Javier Vial Solar and Francisca Cristina Espantoso.
 He married Ana Castillo Sánchez; the couple had seven children.
 One of them, Javier Vial Castillo, became a leading Chilean banker and headed the Banco de Chile and the Vial group; he also held shares in the Banco Hipotecario de Chile.

 Education and career

 The family moved to Santiago soon after his birth.
 Vial studied at Colegio San Ignacio and then at the Law School of the University of Chile, being admitted to the bar in 1923.

 He pursued multiple business ventures in commerce, mining and finance, and served in prominent corporate roles: director and later president of the Santiago Stock Exchange for four years; president of the Compañía Sudamericana de Vapores; founder and president of VESTEX S.A.; director of Copec; vice-president of Embotelladora Andina; director of the Sociedad Constructora de Establecimientos Educacionales; and council member of Cooperativa Vitalicia.

 Vial founded the Banco Sud Americano.
 He also sat on the Higher Council of the Pontifical Catholic University of Chile, and was active in philanthropy (Fundación Santa Ana and other charities).
 He engaged in agriculture at his “Los Jazmines” estate in Melipilla.